Air France-KLM reports huge Q2 loss, sees signs of recovery

 THE HAGUE, Netherlands -- French-Dutch airline group Air France-KLM said Friday that the “first signs of recovery are visible” in bookings amid easing pandemic travel restrictions as it reported a second-quarter net loss of nearly 1.5 billion euros ($1.8 billion).

+The quarterly earnings report is the latest sign of tentative recovery in one of the sectors hardest hit by the COVID-19 crisis.
+Earlier this week, European plane maker Airbus and its rival Boeing both posted second-quarter net profits.

+Air France-KLM made a 7.1 billion-euro ($8.4 billion) loss in 2020 as the global pandemic grounded planes and halted travel plans worldwide, causing a 67% slump in passenger numbers.

-With many countries now easing those restrictions amid vaccination campaigns, travelers are taking to the skies once more.
+But with many countries now easing restrictions amid vaccination campaigns, travelers are taking to the skies once more.

-"Reciprocity of borders reopening and the acceleration of the vaccination rollout worldwide, especially in the context of the rise of the delta variant, will play a key role in maintaining this momentum.” said group CEO Benjamin Smith.
+“There’s a big travel appetite; where people can travel, they will travel,” said CFO Steven Zaat.
+“But, of course, we are still far away from the 2019 levels.”

 The carriers said that the easing of restrictions on Americans flying to Europe “also resulted in an improved booking trend.”